24/7 Emergency Dentist In Melbourne

 At Bayside Smiles we understand dental accidents can happen without warning, usually causing significant pain or discomfort.
-Get the care you need when you need it with our emergency dental option.
+Get the care you need when you need it by visiting our emergency dentist in Melbourne.

 Bayside Smiles patients are also given the mobile number of their dentist.
 So if you experience a dental emergency and your dentist is available, we will open up the 24/7 Dental clinic and provide you with a priority appointment.